Straw Buyer Purchasing Home For Family Members

 - This practice is illegal and is classified as mortgage fraud which felony

-- The federal government sees use of straw buyers was one of the reasons of the real estate and mortgage meltdown of 2008
+- The federal government sees the use of straw buyers was one of the reasons for the real estate and mortgage meltdown of 2008

 - They take cases of straw buyers extremely seriously